rmchakra/CPlusPlus-OOPS-DataStructures-Projects/hw5/README.md

 error happens during startup
 		write an error message to cout and terminate no need to pop up a window for that

+For each of the is the move valid have a pop up window th that displays the message so for each of the is_valid moves

 Board class
-		Imherit the orig board class publicly and make the print a virtual function.
+		Inherit the orig board class publicly and make the print a virtual function.
 Overwrite it to be a GUI and in orig change the variables
+Need to make the board clickable

 window for moves
 		At each move pop up a window asking which move should be carried out